There is a lot more to data analysis and surfacing insights than simply counting a few vanity metrics over time and placing them on a dashboard.

 To begin with, you need to think carefully about the questions that you need to answer.
 Without this direction it is easy to end up with an output that is quite interesting, but of little value to your business.
 Once the questions are clear, you should consider the scale of the data: is there enough of it to be useful, or is it currently in a location where it is problematic to process?
 It is also important to consider data protection and security.
 You may have sensitive customer data that you need to protect and remain compliant with GDPR, or data that would be commercially valuable to a third party.

-Data projects can become costly and not return any value if approached in the wrong way, which is why we typically conduct a data feasibility study.
-These studies broadly follow our Discovery framework, but aren’t as in depth across all areas.
-A feasibility study reduces risk by establishing the current possibilities and highlighting action that need to be taken, such as collecting new data, or making infrastructure changes to enable data transfer.
+Data projects can become costly and not return any value if approached in the wrong way, which is why we often start out by conducting a data feasibility study.
+These studies broadly follow our Discovery framework, but aren’t as in depth across all areas as they’re designed to ascertain as quickly as possible whether or not any further investment is worthwhile at this stage.
+Our feasibility studies reduce risk by establishing the current possibilities and highlighting action that need to be taken, such as collecting new data, or making infrastructure changes to enable data transfer.

 While the outputs will vary, our goal with data is always the same: to make it valuable.